Changes to revenue recognition in the life sciences industry

 WHITE PAPER |

 All entities in the life sciences industry whose financial statements are prepared in accordance with U.S. GAAP will be affected by the new guidance.
-Such entities should not delay their implementation activities given that the effects of the new guidance could be significant from a recognition and measurement perspective and will be significant from a disclosure perspective.
 To assist in understanding how a life sciences entity could be significantly affected by the new guidance, we have prepared our white paper, Changes to revenue recognition in the life sciences industry, in which we discuss the following topics:

 - Determining whether collaboration agreements are in the scope of the new guidance